WHY A SOCIAL EXHIBITION?

-Our Social Exhibitions offer an open dialogue between the public and artists, through exhibitions and workshops.
+Because our main aim is to open dialogue between the public and artists, through the exhibition, events and workshops.
 We bring together communities, art and artists, highlighting social matters while developing creativity and critical thinking.

-One of our objectives is to promote artists and encourage them to focus on social issues through their work, projects, and events.
-We design social events employing a wide range of artistic disciplines.
-Our method is dynamic and adaptable to communities’ needs.
+We also promote artists and encourage them to focus on social issues through their work, projects and events.

 WHAT ARE WE LOOKING FOR?

-- Heroes and heroines as referents and their impact on children and adults, women and men.
+- Black Sheroes as role models and their impact on their communities, children and adults, women and men.

-- Heroines as a source of inspiration in contemporary societies and for different political, social and artistic movements.
+- Black Sheroes as a source of inspiration in contemporary societies and for different political, social and artistic movements.

-- Heroines and their powers and/or attributes.
-Are these just an adaptation of the heroes’ powers?
+- Black Sheroes and their powers and/or attributes.
+Are they just an adaptation of the heroes’ powers?
 The ‘anti-heroine’.

 If you would like to collaborate with us on this project in any way, please send an email with your proposal to email@example.com.
-Deadline to send proposals is 31, 2017.
+Deadline to send proposals is 31 of August, 2018.

 Please notice if your artwork is selected there is a fee of £15 to help covering costs for marketing and promotion.
 We will try our best to sell your work and in that case we will keep just the 30%.